rwv/ruffle-mirror/README.md

 Ruffle now has an official npm package: [@ruffle-rs/ruffle](https://www.npmjs.com/package/@ruffle-rs/ruffle).
 Use this instead.

-This repo will still try best to mirror Ruffle to keep things work.
+This repo will still try best to mirror Ruffle using `2022.1.11` style version tag to keep things work.

 # Ruffle Mirror